sharayu134/Notes/Docker/docker.md

 * this leads to a lot of rework

 * with docker
-* you will have the container with all the dependencies including database
+* you will have the container with all the dependencies including database, npm, java, node
 * for each operating system docker cmds are same
 * same thing can be used for both development and deployment time